decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 <img src="/images/wearables-and-emotes/props-and-sound/nla-tracks.gif" width="600" />

-Pushing actions down to the NLA tracks.
+_Pushing actions down to the NLA tracks._

 {{< hint warning >}}
-⚠️ Be careful when pushing actions down .
+⚠️ Be careful when pushing actions down.
 Make sure you select the desired armature with the respective animation.
 Don’t just change the animation and push it down before selecting the other armature or else you will be assigning two actions to an armature and none to the other.
 {{< /hint >}}

 <img src="/images/wearables-and-emotes/props-and-sound/NLA-tracks.png" width="600" />